yututi/google-auth-api/README.md

 WIP.

 This module is **reinventing the wheel**.
-You can find a better API.
+You can find a better module.

 ## Prep work
 1. [Create your OAuth2.0 Client ID](https://console.cloud.google.com/apis/credentials)